pocomane/brewed-in-the-apocalypse/bita-strong.md

 character in the fiction too, but the player is free to ignore some of them when acting according to others.

-When adding a trait: it must conceptually be linked to 2 previous ones (skip for the first 4 traits); the same trait can not be repeated for the same character; a trait must be deleted when there are more than 16.
+When adding a trait: it must be conceptually linked to 2 previous ones (except for the first 4 traits); a character can not have two equal traits; a trait must be deleted if there are more than 16.

-__Harms__ An harm is one or few words that represent physical injuries, mental stress, or any other negative condition that makes sense for the ambientation.
+__Harms__ An harm is one or few words that represent physical injuries, mental stress, or any other negative condition that makes sense for the setting.
 The harm may affect the character rolls, and should cause effects in the fiction too.
 An harm repeated multiple times will affect it more; feel free to use a number instead of rewriting the same harm multiple time.